 The National Cybersecurity Strategy will require more action – from government and industry.
 It is poised to be the nation’s most comprehensive cyber strategy to date, going well beyond information sharing and public-private partnership.

-Join MeriTalk for Cyber Central in Washington, D.C. on May 17 for an examination of the strategy, challenges, and opportunities it brings to public and private sector organizations.
+On May 17, MeriTalk hosted Cyber Central in Washington, D.C.
+Watch the event on demand for an examination of the strategy, challenges, and opportunities it brings to public and private sector organizations.
 Government and industry IT leaders will explore cyber policy, zero trust, supply chain security, cloud security, information sharing, and more.

 Featured Speakers